Radiologic Science Program (DMS/RT/RAD)

 Radiologic technology is a health professions specialty employing the use of ionizing radiation for diagnostic purposes.
 Radiologic technologists work with physicians, nurses, and other healthcare practitioners to assist in diagnosing patients with a variety of health conditions.
 The radiologic science major: radiologic technology emphasis provides students with a substantial educational foundation in the sciences and clinical applications in a hospital setting so that graduates may function as technologists.

-The pre-professional and professional program collectively requires four to six semesters on campus to earn a minimum of 52 credits, including certain prescribed courses, followed by a 24-month internship at an affiliated internship site.
+The pre-professional program collectively requires four semesters on campus to complete, including certain prescribed courses, followed by a 24-month internship at an affiliated internship site, away from UWL.
 Upon the successful completion of a clinical internship experience, students earn a Bachelor of Science degree in radiologic science with a radiologic technology emphasis and are eligible to take the national boards to become a radiologic technologist.

 Radiologic science: diagnostic medical sonography emphasis